Get

 Height: 13 – 15 inches

 Italian Greyhounds are small dogs with a graceful appearance and appealing temperaments.
-They are originally from Italy where they were bred to be herders and hunters.
+They are originally from Italy and were bred to be herders and hunters.
 As sighthounds, Italian Greyhounds would track their prey using their sight rather than their sense of smell.

-These dogs not only have impressive hunting skills, but they are fast too and can run for up to 40 miles per hour.
-Another impressive trait of this breed is that they are relatively quiet.
+They not only have impressive hunting skills, but they are also fast and can run for up to 40 miles per hour.
+Another impressive trait is that they are relatively quiet.

 9. Cavalier King Charles Spaniel